5 Tips For Better Meetings

 For better or worse, meetings are a large part of our professional lives.
 Some days you just bounce from one meeting to the next.
 And we've all wondered... is it really a good use of our time?
 It's possible to accomplish incredible things in meetings, but it's just as easy to waste hours sitting there zoning in and out of conversations or information that may not be relevant to what you do.
 Distractions abound and just because we're in a meeting doesn't change the deadlines we have on deliverables.
 Much has been written on this topic already.

-In the olden days we needed someone in the meeting to take notes - usually an Admin or a junior member of the PM or Account team.
+In the old days, we needed someone in the meeting to take notes - usually an Admin or a junior member of the PM or Account team.
 It's an annoying task and one that keeps the "scribe" from being able to fully participate in the meeting.
 Not surprisingly, technology has risen to the challenge and there are a plethora of solutions available to handle this menial task for you.
-Any speech to text app will do the job, from Microsoft's built-in dictation capability to Voicera's mobile app.
+Any speech to text app will do the job.
 There are lots of options out there many of which are free.
 It's not a perfect solution because NLP (Natural Language Processing) isn't 100% yet, but it's plenty good enough to quickly capture what's been said during the meeting in a text document that the PM or AE can roll through later, clean up to just the salient points and distribute to the team.
 All you want to distribute anyway are the Action Items, right?
 Nobody needs to relive the meeting word for word.

-This may take some practice, but in the end it can have a significant impact on the agency's culture.
+This may take some practice, but in the end, it can have a significant impact on the agency's culture.
 Meetings can get a bit heated sometimes because people are opinionated and personality conflicts exist.
 None of that need impact your meetings.
 Establish a simple rule that states the only welcome comments are about the issue at hand, not about the people in the room (or not in the room).
-Keeping people focused on the issue and away from gossip, slander, etc. will not only save time but also build a culture of respect and tolerance within the agency.
+Keeping people focused on the issue and away from gossip, slander, etc. will save time and build a culture of respect and tolerance within the agency.
 If you have to, you can set up a penalty jar on the table that requires $1 every time someone violates the rule to throw a jab at someone.
-It also works for profanity, disparaging clients, etc.
+It also works for profanity and disparaging clients.

 Try these tactics in your next meetings and let us know what you think.
 If you have other techniques that have worked for you, share those in the comments below.
 We'll do a follow-up post later this year that includes the ideas shared by readers.